CFerraren/Python-Matplotlib/README.md

 - [x] 1.1_Series Plot

-        Suitable for high samples.
+        Suitable for high granularity.
 You can used it to evaluate patterns and behavior in data over time.

         Especially good for time-series data like stock-price.